Capitol Hill massacre: Perpetrator

+The perpetrator pictured in November 2000.

 Kyle Aaron Huff (September 22, 1977 – March 25, 2006) was identified as the shooter in the morning massacre.
 His motive remains unknown.
 Huff claimed to have attended The Art Institute of Seattle and North Seattle Community College, although neither institution has records of him attending.
 Huff's employment history consisted exclusively of pizza delivery jobs.
 Huff's parents divorced in January 1992 or before.
 He graduated high school in 1996, where he was voted "least school-spirited".

-He had previously been arrested in his hometown of Whitefish, Montana back in the summer of 2000, for destroying a public arts project and was charged with a felony.
-(He shot up a statue of a moose that was part of an installation called "Moose on the Loose.")
+Huff had previously been arrested in his hometown of Whitefish, Montana back in the summer of 2000, for destroying a public arts project and was charged with a felony.
+He shot up a statue of a moose that was part of an installation called "Moose on the Loose".
 He was described by residents there as a well-liked person with a minor history of delinquency.
 He moved to Seattle with his twin brother about five years before the shooting.
 He had little contact with police in Seattle, but was involved in a brawl at the Lobo Saloon in 2004.